LifGorg/TeamB_mrsd_24/old/AirStack/docs/development/docker_usage.md

 ### Robot

-Start a bash shell in a robot container, e.g. for robot_1:
+Start a bash shell in a robot container, e.g. for dtc_mrsd:

 ```bash
 docker exec -it airstack-robot-1 bash